CodeIntelligenceTesting/libpng/projects/vstudio/README.txt

     DLL         /MD            /MDd
     Library     /MT            /MTd

-Also, be sure to build libpng, zlib, and your project, all for the same platform (e.g., 32-bit or 64-bit).
+Also, be sure to build libci, zlib, and your project, all for the same platform (e.g., 32-bit or 64-bit).